 These are all things that may trigger changes to your insurance needs.
 It is always a great idea to relook at your insurance needs every year just like you consider changing your investments’ asset allocations.

 If you are not sure if you have the right amount of insurance protection, you should seek out the help of a financial planner or life insurance agent who can help you understand you and your family’s needs.
 Who knows, you may have too much insurance coverage and can save money on your insurance premiums by having a checkup done.

 3. Rethink your family’s budget.

 Now that it is a new year, it is the perfect time to reexamine your family’s monthly household budget.
 Were there categories that you overspent and did not allocate enough money in your budget for?

-Are gas prices increasing more than than you though or are you driving further than you thought when you designed your budget?
+Are gas prices increasing more than you thought or are you driving further than you thought when you designed your budget?
 Did you go out to eat or spend more on entertainment than you expected this past year?